-Hay, a Republican, was the representative for Illinois's 12th congressional district from 1869 to 1873.
+Hay was the representative for Illinois’s 12th congressional district and was a Republican.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Hay missed 160 of 1,151 roll call votes, which is 13.9%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.